 4. Commencement, revocation and area of operation

-- (1) This Local Law: - a) commences on 1 August 2023; - b) ceases to operate on 1 August 2033, unless revoked earlier; and - c) operates throughout the whole municipal district.
+- (1) This Local Law: - (a) commences on [date of commencement]; - (b) ceases to operate on [date of sunset], unless revoked earlier; and - (c) operates throughout the whole municipal district.

 5. Revocation of other Local Laws